shivprasadrahulwad/Multi-modal-AI-Research-Chat-System/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. You can get your Google API key [here](https://ai.google.dev/tutorials/setup).
 Run the `mars.py` file to launch the application.
 4. Upload your files and start exploring the various functionalities offered by M.A.R.S.

+## RAG Setup (Additional Steps)
+To enable RAG capabilities:
+1. Install the vector database dependencies with `pip install faiss-cpu` (or `faiss-gpu` for GPU support).
+2. Configure your embedding model by setting the `EMBEDDING_MODEL` environment variable or updating the config file.
+3. Ensure you have sufficient storage for the vector database, which will grow as you add more documents.

 ## Feedback and Contributions
 Your feedback is valuable in improving M.A.R.S and making it even more useful for users.
 If you encounter any issues or have suggestions for improvement, please don't hesitate to open an issue or submit a pull request on GitHub.